qbitdone/accommodation-reservation/README.md

 # Accommodation Reservation System

-This is a simple .NET Core 6 application for managing accommodations.
-The goal was to implement Accommodation resource RESTful API over HTTP on the path: /api/accommodation
+This is .NET Core 6 application for managing accommodations, reservations and locations.

-### Properties of Accommodation model:
+### Models
+## Accommodation:
+    - Id (Integer)
-    - Title (String, max 100 characters)
+    - Title (String)
-    - Subtitle (String, max 200 characters)
+    - Subtitle (String)
     - Description (String)
-    - Type - one of the accommodation types (Room, Apartment, Mobile home)
+    - Type (String)
-    - Categorization (Integer 1-5 - mandatory)
+    - Categorization (Integer)
-    - PersonCount (Integer, min 1)
+    - PersonCount (Integer)
-    - ImageUrl
+    - ImageUrl (String)
-    - FreeCancelation (boolean, default true)
+    - FreeCancelation (boolean)
-    - Price (decimal, mandatory)
+    - Price (decimal)
+    - LocationId (integer)

+## Location
+    - Id (Integer)
+    - Name (String)
+    - Postal Code (String)
+    - ImageUrl (String)

+## Reservation
+    - Id (Integer)
+    - Email (String)
+    - CheckIn (Date)
+    - CheckOut (Date)
+    - PersonCount (Integer)
+    - Confirmed (boolean)
+    - AccommodationId (Integer)

 ### Functionality:
+## Accommodation endpoint
   - Get all accommodations from the database
   - Insert new accommodation in the database
   - Update already existing accommodation in the database
   - Delete accommodation from the database
+  - Get accommodation recommendations
+  - Get all accommodations for provided location

+## Location endpoint
+  - Get all locations from the database
+  - Insert new location in the database
+  - Update already existing location in the database
+  - Delete location from the database

+## Reservation endpoint
+  - Get all reservations from the database
+  - Insert new reservation in the database
+  - Update already existing reservation in the database
+  - Delete reservation from the database

 ### Usage